Palma de Mallorca 3-Day Itinerary: How to Plan a Fantastic Long Weekend

 Further reading: Top places in Soller | Best places in Mallorca

-Today, you’ll head outside of Palma to explore my favorite town in Mallorca: Sollér.
+Today, you’ll head outside of Palma on a day trip to explore my favorite town in Mallorca: Sóller.
 It’s way up across the Serra de Tramuntana mountain range, which probably sounds like a heck of a trip, but you can drive there in 30 minutes from Palma (27 km/17 miles).
-After a few hours in Sollér, you’ll explore the seriously curvy roads in the Tramuntama mountains, stopping at a charming village on the way.
+After a few hours in Sóller, you’ll explore the seriously curvy roads in the Tramuntama mountains, stopping at a picturesque village on the way.
 A little car-sickness inducing road trip, if you will.

-Alternative route: A more adventurous alternative to driving to Soller is to take the scenic way through some of the most picturesque mountain villages in Mallorca: Valldemossa and Deià.
+Alternative route: A more adventurous alternative to driving to Sóller is to take the scenic way through some of the most charming mountain villages in Mallorca: Valldemossa and Deià (some people like to head to nearby Cala Deià to explore the rocky beach down there as well).
 It’ll double your route in time and distance, and take you through even more mountain roads, but I wanted to tell you it’s an option.

 My two cents worth is that unless you have some sort of unhealthy village obsession, you can skip these other two villages, since I already have another cute village in store for you for later and I feel like they all look the same anyway.